 School uniforms can be a massive drain on the budget, and it can feel like kids grow out of their clothes faster than you can buy them!

 Start by checking your school’s uniform policy to find out how flexible it is.
 Do you need to buy a top with the school logo on it, or will any white polo shirt do?

 Remember that you don’t usually need to buy everything directly from the school’s uniform supplier.
 Anything that doesn’t need to have school branding on it (for example the classic grey trousers or skirts) can probably be bought more cheaply from a supermarket or high street clothes shop.
 Have a look online to see which is the best value for money.

 And make the most of second hand sales.
 Most schools will organise these as a way for parents to sell old uniform their children have outgrown.

 You may be able to get a grant towards the cost of your child’s school uniform if you live in Northern Ireland, Wales or Scotland.
 If you live in England, check your local council’s website to see if they offer any help towards the cost of school uniform and PE kit.

-If you live in Scotland and have a low income then you might qualify for the Best Start Grant, which includes a one-off payment of £267.65 if your child is around school starting age.
-It could help you pay for uniform, a new school bag, school trips or after school activities.
+If you live in Scotland and have a low income then you might qualify for the Best Start Grant, which includes a one-off payment of £294.70 when your child is around school starting age.
+It could help you pay for uniform, a new school bag or school trips.

 And finally, the all important topic of labelling those school clothes!
 Having your child’s name in all their school uniform is a good way to make sure it doesn’t get lost and need replacing.
 But you don’t need to pay for name tapes and spend hours sewing them in.
 You can just as easily use a stamp with your child’s name, or even a marker pen.